Weekdays 9:30am - 7pm.

 Many of us have since gotten out of the phase, mostly due to our hormones stabilising, but there are still some who suffer from adult acne, or commonly, scarring from previous outbreaks.

-3. Not Taking Care Of Our Body
+3. Not Taking Care Of Our Bodies

-Somewhat tied into the point on not taking good care of our skin, many of us also don’t see our weight as a problem unless we were members of the notorious TAF club in school.
+Somewhat tied into the point of not taking good care of our skin, many of us also don't see our weight as a problem unless we were members of the notorious TAF club in school.

 "We can just exercise and diet, right?"